unsignedmind/unsignedmind/README.md

 ## \$ whoami

-I am a frontend developer mainly focused on Angular.
+I'm a frontend developer who mainly focuses on Angular.

-How did I get into web development?
-It started in 4th grade when my big brother showed me how to make a website for my flash animations with Adobe Dreamweaver.
-From there on it progressed.
-I learned HTML and CSS at first.
-Later in middle school I started to build stuff with PHP.
-During school for my apprenticeship I got in contact with C++, C# and, Java.
-I teached myself angular and wrote my exam in it.
-After one year a company picked me up and I learned Angular from professionals and I took a javascript course :D because my JS experience came fully from angular.
-5Head :D...
-At that company I learned also about Git, GraphQL, Sass and how big projects work.
+How did I come to web development?
+It all started in the 4th grade when my big brother showed me how to create a website for my Flash animations using Adobe Dreamweaver.
+From then on it went on.
+First I learned HTML and CSS.
+Later in middle school I started to create some projects with PHP.
+The biggest ones were a film critic website and a tournament bracket solution.

+During my apprenticeship at school I came in contact with C++, C# and Java.
+I taught myself angular and wrote my final apprenticeship exam in it.
+One year later a company picked me up.
+I moved to a new city and started living alone.

+In this new company I learned angular from professionals, teamwork with Git, GraphQL, Sass and how big projects work.
+I also took some Javascript online courses :D because my JS experience came entirely from Angular.
+5Head :D.
 - 🌱 I’m currently learning React and Redux
 - 👯 I’m looking to get more into the dev community
 - 🥅 2021 Goals: Doing some side projects again